mhadikazemian/Social-Media-App/README.md

 # Social-Media-App

-This is a social media application built with React and Node.js.
+This is an ongoing implementation of a social media application built with React and Node.js.
 It allows users to connect with each other, share content, and engage in conversations.

 Features:
-• Create and manage user profiles
+* Create and manage user profiles
-• Post and share content
+* Post and share content
-• Follow other users
+* Follow other users
-• Engage in conversations
+* Engage in conversations
-• Search for content
+* Search for content
-• Customize your profile
+* Customize your profile

 Requirements:
-• Node.js
+* Node.js
-• React
+* React

 Installation:
 1. Clone the repository